-The earliest beneficiaries were Native Americans, who lived in hovels beneath Golden Hill in Bridgeport, along what is now Elm Street.
-They were fed and clothed by the founders of the society.
+The earliest beneficiaries were members of the Golden Hill Paugussett tribe living in Bridgeport along what is now Elm Street.
+The founders of the society provided them with supplemental food and clothing.
 Next in the long line of beneficiaries were the widows and orphans of the sailors who fought in the War of 1812.
 The Society Managers sewed clothes for these families.

 Over the years, Bridgeport grew from a borough to a town and then finally became a city.
 The needy were no longer just neighbors but destitute people from all walks of life.
 By 1884, the number of people asking for help was so great and the bequests and gifts to the Society so generous, that the organization requested and was granted a charter from the State Legislature.
 The Bridgeport Ladies Charitable Society attained its 501(c)(3) status in 2008.